Boulder Dash (video game): Ports

-Liepa's original Atari 8-bit version was quickly ported by First Star to all different consoles and computers.
-The original group of ports released during 1984 were based off the Atari code and all are extremely similar outside sound and graphics differences.
+Liepa's original Atari 8-bit version was converted by First Star to many consoles and computers.
+The original group of releases from 1984 was based on the Atari code and are extremely similar outside sound and graphics differences.

 The game was licensed by Exidy for use with their Max-A-Flex arcade cabinet.
 Released in 1984, it allows buying 30 seconds of game time.
 This was the first home computer game to be converted to an arcade cabinet.

-In 1989, a port of Boulder Dash for the NES was developed by SAS Sakata and published in North America by JVC; this version has considerably different and much more cartoony graphics, added music, an overworld map that displays between stages, and lower difficulty than the original computer versions.
+In 1990, a version of Boulder Dash for the Nintendo Entertainment System was developed by Data East and published in North America by JVC.
+It has much more cartoony graphics, additional music, an overworld map that displays between stages, and lower difficulty than the original computer version.

 Reception

 II Computing said that "bright, colorful animation coupled with a breezy story line make this game more than just a momentary diversion".
 Computer Games magazine called it an "incredible addicting maze game" along the lines of Dig Dug, but faster and more exciting.
 Ahoy! called the "fascinating" Commodore 64 version "an entertainment classic", with excellent graphics and sound and "lots of delightful touches".

 Mean Machines gave the Game Boy port of Boulder Dash a score of 90%, praising it as "one of the finest video games ever written", describing the game as "one to buy as soon as possible" and noting its faithfulness to the original Commodore 64 version.
 The same publication reviewed the NES version favourably, stating that it was "an extremely impressive title" and "one of the greatest games ever written".
 It was given a 92% rating.

 The ZX Spectrum version of Boulder Dash received a positive review from Computer and Video Games magazine.
 The reviewer found the game's sounds and graphics to be adequate, though noted that slow screen scrolling was an issue.
 Despite this, the reviewer praised the game's "incredible playability" and addictive nature.

 The ZX Spectrum version was placed ninth in the Your Sinclair Top 100 Speccy Games Of All Time (Ever) by journalist Stuart Campbell.
 In 1993, Commodore Force ranked the game at number 17 on its list of the top 100 Commodore 64 games.

 IGN reviewed the Virtual Console release of the Commodore 64 version.
 Although the graphics and sound were both found to be dated they enjoyed the game stating that it "still feels as fresh as it did in 1984".
 They concluded by stating "though it doesn't look like much, Boulder Dash rocks".

 Boulder Dash was included in the top 30 Commodore 64 games by C't Magazin in Germany.

 The game sold more than 500,000 copies by August 1994.